ayush939/ayush939.github.io/README.md

 These are the Machine Learning based projects that I am currently working on (under an organisation or personal).
 - [Range error estimation](https://github.com/ayush939/DNN-based-ranging-quality-prediction-): This project is my master thesis at Sony, Germany.
 The aim is use an AI-based predictive model to increase the robustness and accuracy of the Ultra Wide Band (UWB) based ranging device.
 The developed model predicts/estimats and then corrects the ranging error using neural networks for Ultra Wide Band (UWB) based ranging device and this device is further used for indoor localization of the objects.
     - The aim is to develop a small, efficient, and robust regression based neural network model by fusing multimodal data.
-    - The data is recorded at the organisation.
+    - The data is recorded at the organisation (and not open-source).
 This brings in challenges like quality and quantity of the data.
-    - The noise in data set is very challenging as it is based on the environment (physical) and the device used.
+    - The noise in data set is very challenging as it is based on the environment (physical) and the devices used.

 ## Previous projects
 This section includes the major projects that I have worked on in past (for organisations and personal).
 These projects are part of the learning curve for me as through these projects I got to implement and test my own ideas as solutions to the problems.
 I was exposed to more practical side of ML which has further motivated me to become an ML Engineer.